Fossj117/fossj117.github.io/_posts/2023-10-16-tech-economics-goverance-reading.md

 ---
 layout: post
 title: "Tech Economics & Governance Reading Group"
-date: 2023-10-16
+date: 2024-01-08
 latex: true
 mathjax: true
 comments: true
 tag: ["sts", "econ"]
 ---

-Last updated: Jan 8 2024.
+_First posted_: October 16, 2023.

-[Ryan](https://ryansepassi.com/) and I (and sometimes including [Kassandra](https://twitter.com/kassandraETH?ref_src=twsrc%5Egoogle%7Ctwcamp%5Eserp%7Ctwgr%5Eauthor) and [Jesse](https://jessecallahanbryant.com/)) have been meeting regularly to read and discuss around a set of themes connected to digital technology governance, politics, and economics with a bent towards cooperative/democratic/public interest/pluralistic/progressive themes.
+[Ryan](https://ryansepassi.com/) and I (and sometimes including [Kassandra](https://twitter.com/kassandraETH?ref_src=twsrc%5Egoogle%7Ctwcamp%5Eserp%7Ctwgr%5Eauthor), [Jesse](https://jessecallahanbryant.com/) and others) have been meeting regularly to read and discuss around a set of themes connected to digital technology governance, politics, and economics with a bent towards cooperative/democratic/public interest/pluralistic/progressive themes.
 In this post, I will keep tabs on some of our reading; I'll also keep a list of other things I find interesting on these themes.
 Some reading we have worked through (to various extents) so far:

 - [_Radical Markets_](https://press.princeton.edu/books/hardcover/9780691177502/radical-markets) by Weyl & Posner; especially chapters on Harberger taxes and quadratic voting.
 - [_Governing the Commons_](https://www.cambridge.org/core/books/governing-the-commons/A8BB63BC4A1433A50A3FB92EDBBB97D5) by Ostrom.
 - [_Code 2.0_](https://en.wikipedia.org/wiki/Code:_Version_2.0) by Lessig (Note I have some [prior](https://jeffreyfossett.com/2021/04/12/lessig-code-resonances.html) [posts](https://jeffreyfossett.com/2021/04/14/more-lessig-code-reflections.html) from an earlier reading on this site)
 - [Moloch Ventures whitepaper](https://github.com/MolochVentures/Whitepaper/blob/master/Whitepaper.pdf)
 - [_Two Cheers for Anarchism_](https://press.princeton.edu/books/paperback/9780691161037/two-cheers-for-anarchism) by James Scott. ([My Notes](https://jeffreyfossett.com/2023/12/20/notes-on-scott.html))

+Some things that are currently in flight:

-- [_Plurality: The Future of Collaborative Technology and Democracy_](https://github.com/pluralitybook/plurality) by Weyl and Tang. ([My ongoing notes](https://jeffreyfossett.com/2023/12/27/notes-on-plurality-book.html))
+- [_Plurality: The Future of Collaborative Technology and Democracy_](https://github.com/pluralitybook/plurality) by Weyl and Tang. ([My ongoing notes](https://jeffreyfossett.com/2023/12/27/notes-on-plurality-book.html)) (w/ [Ryan](https://ryansepassi.com/))
-- \[**Upcoming**\]: _The Public and Its Problems_ by Dewey.
+- _The Public and Its Problems_ by Dewey (w/ [Ryan](https://ryansepassi.com/) and [Jesse](https://jessecallahanbryant.com/))).
-- \[**Upcoming**\]: We have a planned discussion on the recent Epic v.
-Google decision at the end of January 2024.
+- We have a planned discussion on the recent Epic v.
+Google decision at the end of January 2024 (w/[Ryan](https://ryansepassi.com/) and [Jacob](https://www.rgrdlaw.com/attorneys-Jacob-G-Gelman.html)).

 Some other things that are on my radar on these themes:

 - [_Power and Progress: Our Thousand-Year Struggle Over Technology and Prosperity_](https://www.amazon.com/Power-Progress-Thousand-Year-Technology-Prosperity/dp/1541702530) by Acemoglu and Johnson.
+- [_The Descent of Icarus_](https://www.amazon.com/Descent-Icarus-Transformation-Contemporary-Democracy/dp/067419828X) by Ezrahi is something I want to re-read in more depth.
 - [_Political Theory of the Digital Age_](https://www.cambridge.org/core/books/political-theory-of-the-digital-age/9BD53911483266AC3FCDF8EECEE95D9E) by Risse
+- Various from Danielle Allen including [_Justice by Means of Democracy_](https://press.uchicago.edu/ucp/books/book/chicago/J/bo192735333.html).
 - [_The Politics of Bitcoin: Software as Right-Wing Extremism_](https://www.amazon.com/Politics-Bitcoin-Right-Wing-Extremism-Forerunners/dp/1517901804) by Golumbia
 - Paul Gowder's [book](https://networked-leviathan.com/) and [Elettra's response](https://lpeproject.org/blog/how-not-to-regulate-digital-platforms/?utm_source=mailpoet&utm_medium=email&utm_campaign=lpe-blog-update)
 - Various recent work from [Elettra](https://www.elettrabietti.com/publications) (e.g. [this](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4275143))
 - [_Blockchain Radicals_](https://www.amazon.com/Blockchain-Radicals-Building-Beyond-Capitalism/dp/1914420853) by Davila; and other [left-wing ideas about Blockchain](https://theblockchainsocialist.com/)
 - Literature connected to the [platform cooperativism](https://platform.coop/) movement
 - Writing from the [collective intelligence project](https://cip.org/) including [this](https://arxiv.org/abs/2303.11074) paper.
-- [_The Descent of Icarus_](https://www.amazon.com/Descent-Icarus-Transformation-Contemporary-Democracy/dp/067419828X) by Ezrahi is something I want to re-read in more depth.
 - [Metagov](https://metagov.pubpub.org/participate) projects.
 - Zuckerman's writing on Digital Public Infrastructure ([for example](https://knightcolumbia.org/content/the-case-for-digital-public-infrastructure))
-- Various from Danielle Allen including [_Justice by Means of Democracy_](https://press.uchicago.edu/ucp/books/book/chicago/J/bo192735333.html).
 - More on [collective intelligence](https://compdemocracy.org/collective-intelligence/)
 - More from [Zoe Hitzig](https://www.zoehitzig.com/); especially her [philosophy](https://scholar.harvard.edu/files/hitzig/files/finalrevision.pdf) work.
 - In general, want to strengthen my foundations in political and democratic theory.